 We returned to the Sanctuary in the evening and were lucky to sight a Jungle Cat hunting in the bushes.

 26 Dec 2015 : Day 3

 The morning half was spent around the sanctuary waterholes.
 A Kashmir Flycatcher and a Brooks’s Leaf Warbler were some of the birds that were sighted around the waterholes among other birds.

-Before calling it a day, we tried our luck again at the Gaushala area to spot the Creeper.
-We reached Gaushala by 1730 Hrs and immediately heard the bird calling.
+Before calling it a day, we tried our luck again to spot the Creeper and reached Gaushala by 1730 Hrs and immediately heard the bird calling.